autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 ```

-Once modifications are done in the `prometheus.yml` file, remember to reload the service:
+Once modifications are done in the `prometheus.yml` file, remember to reload the systemd manager:

 ```bash
 sudo systemctl daemon-reload